couchbase/kafka-connect-couchbase/README.md

     mvn compile exec:java

 The producer will send some messages and then terminate.
-If all goes well, the messages will appear in the Couchbase bucket.
+If all goes well, the messages will appear in the Couchbase bucket you specified in the sink connector config.

 If you wish to see how the Couchbase Sink Connector behaves in the absence of message keys, modify the `publishMessage` method in the example source code to set the message keys to null, then rerun the producer.